nerds-odd-e/doughnut/README.md

 (NB: if the install script fails to add sourcing of `nix.sh` in `.bashrc` or `.profile`, you can do it manually `source /etc/profile.d/nix.sh`)

-2. Setup and run doughnut for the first time
+### 2. Setup and run doughnut for the first time
+The default spring profile is 'test' unless you explicitly set it to 'dev'.
+Tip: Add `--args="--spring.profiles.active={profile}"` to gradle task command.

 ```bash
 git clone $this_repo